sukiyy/4_DOM_Manipulation/README.md

 DOM Manipulation

 Goals

-In this unit, you’ll:

-Learn about the DOM (Document Object Model) and how to use it to find and modify HTML on a webpage Learn about Event-Driven Programming, for instance, how JavaScript and HTML interact when you click on a button Projects & Exercises:
+-Learn about the DOM (Document Object Model) and how to use it to find and modify HTML on a webpage -Learn about Event-Driven Programming, for instance, how JavaScript and HTML interact when you click on a button -Projects & Exercises:

 To apply these skills hands-on: